-2 Training should provide the education described in the middle column of the following table according to each subject listed in the left column, for at least the time period specified in the right column.
+2. Training should provide the education described in the middle column of the following table according to each subject listed in the left column, for at least the time period specified in the right column.

-How to dispose of Workers engaged in crushing and other work of accident- 2 hours accident-derived derived waste should learn the following contents: waste and handle the (i) Procedure for entering and exiting radiation controlled equipment to be used area for the work (ii) Crushing, transportation, and storage of accident-derived waste
+How to dispose of Workers engaged in crushing and other work of accident- 2 hours accident-derived derived waste should learn the following contents: waste and handle the (i) Procedure for entering and exiting radiation-controlled equipment to be used areas for the work (ii) Crushing, transportation, and storage of accident- derived waste (iii) Maintenance and inspection of equipment contaminated with accident-derived waste (iv) Handling of radiation measurement instrument (v) Monitoring of dose equivalent rate from external radiation and the concentration of radioactive material in air (vi) Measurement and removal of the contaminated surfaces of ceilings, floors, walls, and equipment (vii) Inspection and removal of the contaminated bodies (viii) Handling of protective equipment

-1 (iii) Maintenance and inspection of the equipment contaminated with accident-derived waste (iv) Handling of radiation measurement instrument (v) Monitoring of dose equivalent rate from external radiation and the concentration of radioactive material in air (vi) Measurement and removal of the contaminated surfaces of ceilings, floors, walls and equipment (vii) Inspection and removal of the contaminated bodies (viii) Handling of protective equipment (ix) Handling of crushing equipment, equipment in accident- derived waste handling facilities, and other equipment (x) Emergency actions in case of an abnormal event Workers engaged in incineration of accident-derived waste 2 hours should learn the following contents: 2 Hours (i) Procedure for entering and exiting radiation controlled area (ii) Incineration, transportation, and storage of accident- derived waste (iii) Maintenance and inspection of the equipment contaminated with accident-derived waste (iv) Handling of radiation measurement instrument (v) Monitoring of dose equivalent rate from external radiation and the concentration of radioactive material in air (vi) Measurement and removal of the contaminated surfaces of ceilings, floors, walls and equipment (vii) Inspection and removal of the contaminated bodies (viii) Handling of protective equipment (ix) Handling of incinerator and other equipment (x) Emergency actions in case of an abnormal event Workers engaged in landfill of accident-derived waste should 2 hours learn the following contents: 2 110018 (i) Procedure for entering and exiting radiation controlled area (ii) Transportation storage and landfill of assident derived (ii) Transportation, storage, and landfill of accident-derived waste (iii) Maintenance and inspection of the equipment contaminated with accident-derived waste (iv) Handling of radiation measurement instrument (v) Measurement of dose equivalent rate from external radiation and the concentration of radioactive material in air (vi) Measurement and removal of the contaminated surfaces of ceilings, floors, walls and equipment (vii) Measurement and removal of the contaminated bodies (viii) Handling of protective equipment (ix) Handling of collection and drainage system, sealing coat and other equipment (x) Emergency actions in case of an abnormal event
+(ix) Handling of crushing equipment, equipment in accident-derived waste handling facilities, and other equipment (x) Emergency actions in case of an abnormal event Workers engaged in incineration of accident-derived 2 hours waste should learn the following contents: (i) Procedure for entering and exiting radiation-controlled areas (ii) Incineration, transportation, and storage of accident- derived waste (iii) Maintenance and inspection of equipment contaminated with accident-derived waste (iv) Handling of radiation measurement instruments (v) Monitoring of dose equivalent rate from external radiation and the concentration of radioactive material in air (vi) Measurement and removal of the contaminated surfaces of ceilings, floors, walls, and equipment (vii) Inspection and removal of contaminated bodies (viii) Handling of protective equipment (ix) Handling of incinerator and other equipment (x) Emergency actions in case of an abnormal event

+Workers engaged in landfill of accident-derived waste 2 hours should learn the following contents: (i) Procedure for entering and exiting radiation-controlled area (ii) Transportation, storage, and landfill of accident- derived waste (iii) Maintenance and inspection of equipment contaminated with accident-derived waste (iv) Handling of radiation measurement instruments (v) Measurement of dose equivalent rate from external radiation and the concentration of radioactive material in air (vi) Measurement and removal of the contaminated surfaces of ceilings, floors, walls, and equipment (vii) Measurement and removal of contaminated bodies (viii) Handling of protective equipment (ix) Handling of collection and drainage system, sealing coat, and other equipment (x) Emergency actions in case of an abnormal event

-Attachment 4 List of Special Decontamination Areas, etc.
+Attachment 4.
+List of special decontamination areas, etc.